ascheben/evotracer_machina/README.md

 The script used for evaluation is 'test_evotracer.py'.
 Set input parameters in 'test_config.py' such as the file paths for the indel character matrix, the cut positions, the mutations, and the asv_stat.csv file output from EvoTraceR.

-## Limitations of the simulator

-* Indel lengths are drawn from an exponential distribution, but then filtered by length to prevent overlap, which is not the best way to model them
-* A better way to deal with indel lengths would be to draw them all from the exponential distribution and then overlay them simulateneously, allowing for overlaps.
-Then overlaps should be resolved so that old deletions take precedence.
-This better models how large deletions cause dropout of neighboring cut sites.

 ## Test EvoTraceR Usage
 ```
 Usage: python test_evotracer.py [options]